juviyu/higher_ground/README.md

 # higher_ground
-if you have a path layer, and a ground layer... and for some weird reason, you want to find the nearest ground to your path...
+If you have a path layer, and a ground layer...<br>
-#2 this. is the real shit!
+And want to find the nearest ground to the path.<br>
+It may work